golf-and-co/Golf-Co/src/pages/courses/details/the-emirates-golf-club-course.md

     Hundreds of indigenous species of flora and fauna, beautifully complemented by meandering fairways and seven fresh and saltwater lakes
   image: /img/emirates-golf-club-course.png
-  name: The Emirates Golf Club Course
+  name: The Emirates Golf Club
 ---
 The Majlis course has developed a worthy reputation worldwide as a testing layout for even the best golfers.
 The course features hundreds of indigenous species of flora and fauna, beautifully complemented by meandering fairways and seven fresh and saltwater lakes.